What’s the cost of living in Kentucky?

 Transportation costs, including gas prices and vehicle maintenance, impact Kentucky's overall cost of living.

-According to MIT, a single adult with no children can expect to pay upwards of $5,400.
+According to MIT, a single adult with no children can expect to pay upwards of $10,000 on transport costs in Kentucky.
+This rises to over $17,500 for a typical family of four.

 Gas prices in Kentucky are typically in and around the national average.
 At the time of writing, Kentucky was just below the national average.
 These prices fluctuate over time.